phenol header image

 Reaction with alkalis

-Although phenol dissolves in water to form a weak acid, it is acidic enough to undergo acid base reactions to form a salt and water.
-So while phenol is only slightly soluble in water it reacts with alkalis such as sodium hydroxide to form soluble salts e.g.
+Although phenol dissolves in water to form a weak acid, it is acidic enough to undergo an acid base reaction to form a salt and water.
+So while phenol is only slightly soluble in water it readily reacts with alkalis such as sodium hydroxide to form soluble salts e.g. the image below gives equations for the acid-base reaction of phenol with the strong alkali sodium hydroxide to form the soluble salt sodium phenoxide and water.

 Acids and metal carbonates

-A reaction you have seen before is when an acid reacts with a metal carbonate such as sodium carbonate or calcium carbonate to form a salt, water and carbon dioxide gas, an equation for this reaction is shown below:
+A reaction you have seen before is the reaction between an acid and a metal carbonate such as sodium carbonate or calcium carbonate to form a salt, water and carbon dioxide gas, an equation for this reaction is shown below:

 Comparing the reactions of alcohols and phenol with metals

-As an example consider the reaction of sodium with alcohols.
+As an example consider the reaction of sodium metal with alcohols.
 This reaction is very similar to that of sodium with water.
-At first glance this may seem odd as alcohol and water appear to have very different structures.
-However all the parts of the alcohols circled in the image below do not take part in any of the chemical reactions of the alcohol molecules, only the hydroxyl functional group (-OH) group takes part in its reactions.
+At first glance this may seem odd as alcohols and water appear to have very different structures.
+However all the parts of the alcohol molecule circled in the image below do not take part in any of the chemical reactions of the alcohol molecules, only the hydroxyl functional group (-OH) group takes part in its reactions.

-So if you swap all these circles groups and simply replace them with an alkyl group (-R) label to represent them, then we have:
+So if you swap all the "circles groups" and simply replace them with an alkyl group (-R) then we have:

 sodium(s) + water(l) sodium hydroxide (aq) + hydrogen(g)